Aster Lit: Meridian

 Theme Winners

 Each issue, we recognize theme winners who we believe demonstrate thoughtful and creative engagement with our theme and sophisticated use of their craft to tell a compelling, unique story.
-The theme winner for Issue 13 is Roukia Ali (Canada) for prose, and Aldrin Badiola (United States) for poetry.
+The theme winner for Issue 14 is Davin Faris (United States) for prose, and Cici Zhang (United States) for poetry.

 Read more about the theme here.